Second order estimates for transition layers and a curvature estimate for the parabolic Allen-Cahn: Preliminaries and notations

-The measure is called the discrepancy measure and it is shown to converge to $0$ in $L^1$ as $\e\rightarrow0$ in \cite{Ilmanen1993, soner1997ginzburg, tonegawa2003integrality} and $\delta V_t^\e$ is the first variation of the corresponding varifold (see \cite{Ilmanen1993} for details how to consider $u(x,t)$ as a general moving varifold whose density is the energy density $d\mu_t^\e$).
+is called the discrepancy measure and it is shown to converge to $0$ in $L^1$ as $\e\rightarrow0$ in \cite{Ilmanen1993, soner1997ginzburg, tonegawa2003integrality}.
+Additionally, $\delta V_t^\e$ is the first variation of the corresponding varifold; see \cite{Ilmanen1993} for details on how to consider $u_\e(x,t)$ as a general moving varifold whose density is the energy density $d\mu_{\e,t}$.